apathetics/javaAgent/README.md

 If you are starting from an IDE, then you can run the AgentsMetricsApplication from the IDE instead.
 <br>

+Please note that port 8080 must be open and no other services should be running on it.

 ## Examples of Usage
 The home screen where collected metrics are displayed in a table.